Celebration’s vision, if it can be simplified, is this: Love God, love Life.

 We believe that God abides eternally in three persons: Father, Son, and Holy Spirit, who are of one substance and equal in power and glory, and infinitely perfect.

-We believe the Bible to be wholly true.
+We live with grace toward those who have different convictions, but for us we believe the Bible to be wholly true.
 This means that any promise of salvation without Jesus misses the central, absolute, exclusive, and indispensable nature of Christ and the cross (Galatians 2:21).
 The Bible says that the salvation made available in Jesus Christ cannot be obtained by any other name (Acts 4:12; cf. Isaiah 45:6).

 At a most basic level a Christian means that one is not one’s own man or woman.
 We do not belong to ourselves but to our faithful Savior, Jesus Christ.